 - In progress

-using the sort by drop-down you can view modules by:
+2. Using the drop-down lists on the right hand side you can view modules by:

 - Module name